GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 ![image](https://user-images.githubusercontent.com/72948843/206298533-87c1376e-c213-417d-b1d3-e8873e70ad18.png)
 ![image](https://user-images.githubusercontent.com/72948843/206298838-ee37a652-3e37-4671-98b1-3a9bd41e6f83.png)

  The website passes, with some noted fails.
-The logo font is an important part of the brand image, but fails its contrast ration on smaller text.
-Due to the size of were these items are, they don't pose much of an issue as the font never reduces to an unreadable that the aspect ratio is going to be a problem.
+The logo font is an important part of the brand image but fails its contrast ration on smaller text.
+Due to the size of where these items are, they don't pose much of an issue as the font never reduces to an unreadable that the aspect ratio is going to be a problem.
 With these results, I am happy moving forward in my testing knowing that the website accessibility rating is high.

 [Back to Top](<#contents>)

 ## Responsive Testing

-To do my Responsive checks of the page, I done manual checks to ensure the page responsed well at different aspect ratios. during this test i found that my footer was moving up the page and generating deadspace beneath it which was not pretty and gave a poor user experience...
-I made some css changes to fix this issue so now the footer alwatys sits on the bottom of the page.
+To do my Responsive checks of the page, I done manual checks to ensure the page responded well at different aspect ratios. during this test I found that my footer was moving up the page and generating dead space beneath it which was not pretty and gave a poor user experience...
+I made some CSS changes to fix this issue so now the footer always sits on the bottom of the page.
 The results following the corrections are recorded in a spreadsheet below:

 ![image](https://user-images.githubusercontent.com/72948843/206443633-59f0466b-294e-4245-8ece-483819aed3ac.png)